krsiakdaniel/portfolio-website-krsiak-cz/README.md

 2. Setup Node.js environment using the `actions/setup-node@v3` action with Node.js version 18.
 3. It installs the dependencies of your project using `npm ci`.
 This command is similar to `npm install`, but it's designed to be used in automated environments such as this one.
 4. Run JEST tests using `npm test`.
+5. Upload the test report as an artifact:
+   - Using the `actions/upload-artifact@v3` action.
+   - This step is always executed regardless of the success or failure of previous steps.
+   - The artifact is named `jest-report`
+   - It is located at path `jest-report/`
+   - It is retained for 7 days.

 </details>